 Viral contamination from upstream raw material components can wreak havoc on pharmaceutical manufacturing processes, ultimately affecting cell performance and final product quality.
 To adequately address contamination issues, manufacturing processes typically must be halted for full site decontamination which can take several months and potentially result in a drug shortage [1, 2, 3, 4].
 Biogen has taken a risk-based approach to upstream raw material contamination by elimination of animal-sourced raw materials, by identifying higher risk material and using proven viral mitigation methods that minimize detriment to raw material performance.
 Outsourcing of these raw material viral mitigation methods to raw material suppliers with expertise in the field has allowed for quick transition to raw materials that provide lower risk to the manufacturing process.

 This talk will focus on the risk based approach that Biogen used for determining which raw materials to initially include in its upstream raw material viral risk mitigation portfolio.
 High Temperature Short Time (HTST) at raw material suppliers is an integral part of this risk mitigation approach.
 The merits of a risk-based approach to upstream viral safety will be explored, highlighting the HTST pasteurization viral mitigation capability suppliers like Merck have introduced and expanded.
 Treatment parameters have been detailed in publically available peer reviewed literature and confirmed in specific raw material components prior to implementation in commercial manufacturing processes.
-Additionally, benefits of decoupling materials with high risk of viral contamination will be reviewed.
+Additionally, the benefits of decoupling materials with a high risk of viral contamination will be reviewed.

 Presented by Aaron Mack, Engineer at Biogen